paulchernoch/feel/src/execution/engine-design.md

   - string(item index)
   - xget
   - index
+  - dup
   - string(item)
   - swap
   - xup
   - string(item index)
   - incr

-"item" leaves the value stack unchanged.
+"item" pushes the item on top of the value stack as well as updating the context.

 ## OpCode Macros